nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 Specific information items
 --------------------------

-1. A specific information item is an information item that is not:
+1. A specific information item is an information item which is not:

    1. a comment information item, or,